 Marjanishvili Theatre building, State theatre building in Tbilisi, Georgia.

-The building sits on Kote Marjanishvili Street and is easily accessible on foot in the city centre.
-Regular performances occur throughout the year, and a museum inside is open to visitors during operational hours.
+The building is on Kote Marjanishvili Street in central Tbilisi and easy to reach on foot from many parts of the city centre.
+The museum section inside is open to visitors during operational hours, though it is worth checking availability before planning a specific visit.

 The community of curious travelers